petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

 resulting in a continuous flow of changes to the code rather than less frequent, larger batches of changes.
-CD means that these changes are accessible to the users as quickly as possible, though the frequencies don't need to match.
+CD means that these changes are accessible to the users as quickly as possible, e.g., with daily updates instead of quarterly or annual "big bang" releases.

-CI/CD best practices ensure the code remains working and available while evolving, allowing the developers to feel safe about quickly making improvements.
+CI/CD best practices ensure the software remains working and available while evolving, allowing the developers to feel safe about quickly making improvements.
-Similarly, CR would ensure the research project remains reproducible---its output artifacts like datasets, figures, slideshows, and publications, remain consistent with input data and process definitions---while allowing researchers to feel safe about making rapid improvements.
+Similarly, CR would ensure the research project remains reproducible---its output artifacts like datasets, figures, slideshows, and publications, remain consistent with input data and process definitions---hypothetically allowing researchers to make changes more quickly and in smaller batches.

 In its less mature era,
 software was built using the traditional [waterfall](https://en.wikipedia.org/wiki/Waterfall_model) project management methodology.
-This approach broke projects into distinct phases or "stage gates," e.g., market research, requirements gathering, design, implementation, testing, deployment, which were intended to be done in a linear sequence, with each taking weeks or months to finish.
+This approach broke projects down into distinct phases or "stage gates," e.g., market research, requirements gathering, design, implementation, testing, deployment, which were intended to be done in a linear sequence, with each taking weeks or months to finish.
-The problem with this approach is that it only works for projects with low uncertainty, i.e., those where the true requirements can easily be defined up front and no new knowledge is uncovered between phases.
+The problem with this approach is that it only works well for projects with low uncertainty, i.e., those where the true requirements can easily be defined up front and no new knowledge is uncovered between phases.